What are Behaviorally Anchored Rating Scales (BARS)?

 - It's easy to use.
 The standards upon which the employee is being appraised are significantly clear which makes the entire process much less confusing.

 - It's impartial.
-Because BARS is heavily focused on behavior, the evaluation process seemingly has more fairness to it.
+BARS is focused on behavior, the evaluation process seemingly has more fairness.

 - It is completely individualized.
-BARS creates the ability to design a unique performance management experience for every position within an organization.
+BARS designs a unique performance management experience for every position within an organization.

 Downsides of Using the Bars Approach: